When integrating the NFC libraries in your application, there are a few things to be aware of. See the following notes:

 This function is called by the NFC libraries at initialization.
 It sets up the clock interface and connects NFCT and the chosen TIMER IRQs with their respective IRQ handler functions from nrfx.

 This function is used to fetch default bytes for NFCID1 that are stored in FICR registers.
-Access to FICR registers differs between secure and non-secure environments.
+Access to FICR registers differs between Secure and Non-Secure Processing Environments.

 This event handler is called by the NFC libraries to forward NFC events received from the NFCT driver.
 It is necessary to track this event flow in order to determine when HFCLK must be running and when it can be stopped.
 The NFCT peripheral can be activated only when HFCLK is running.